Best holiday destinations in Turkey

 Turkey now has a fantastic selection of charming boutique hotels for every budget and type of holiday.
 If you want to experience Turkey as it used to be, the Mandarin Boutique Hotel in the sleepy hamlet of Faralya is a perfect choice.
 Perched high on a hillside above the gorgeous Butterfly Canyon, it’s a great choice for walkers, as the Lycian Way runs straight past the hotel.

 For a break with real style, there’s nowhere better than Kalkan; Turkey’s most sophisticated resort, where roof-terrace restaurants waft smooth jazz into the night air and the horseshoe-shaped bay is dotted with elegant bathing platforms and beachfront restaurants.
-Stay at the intimate Mediteran Hotel, which has just 20 rooms and spectacular views of Kalkan Bay.
-For a large family or group of friends, take a look at the glamorous four-bedroomed Villa Zaffre, which is spacious and very private.

 Best family holidays in Turkey